rsdoiel/antenna/going_electric.md

 ---

-## Tesla Full Self-Driving is getting more dangerous as it get better
+## Tesla Full Self-Driving is getting more dangerous as it gets better

 date: 2024-10-22, from: Electrek Feed